charmoniumQ/PROBE/docs/publications/benchmark_suite/README.md

    Provenance data improves **manual reproducibility**, because users have a record of the inputs, outputs, and processes used to create a computational artifact.
    Provenance data also has the potential to enable **automatic reproducibility**, if the process trace is detailed enough to be "re-executed".
    This idea is also called "software record/replay".
-   Automatic reproduciblity opens itself up to other applications, like saving space by deleting results and regenerating them on-demand.
+   Automatic reproducibility opens itself up to other applications, like saving space by deleting results and regenerating them on-demand.
    However, not all provenance collectors make this their goal.

    [^acm-defns]: "Reproduction", in the ACM sense, where a **different team** uses the **same input artifacts** to generate the output artifact [@acminc.staffArtifactReviewBadging2020].